Wirral Peninsula: Television and film

 Scenes for the 2016 film Florence Foster Jenkins, starring Hugh Grant and Meryl Streep, were filmed around New Brighton.

 In television, sitcom Watching, produced by Granada Television between 1987 and 1993, was partly set and filmed at various Wirral locations, particularly Meols.
 More recently, Mike Bassett: Manager, starring Ricky Tomlinson was a follow-up to the film Mike Bassett: England Manager, and featured a fictional football club called Wirral County, a parody of Tranmere Rovers, who Bassett (Tomlinson) managed after being sacked from the England job.

 It is also believed that the Lime Pictures production Hollyoaks films occasionally, on location, on the Wirral.
 The BBC comedy drama Candy Cabs filmed external scenes in West Kirby and Hoylake in 2011.
 Wallasey School featured in Grease: The School Musical on Sky One in 2009.

 The BBC Two drama Peaky Blinders was filmed at various locations on the Wirral, including Port Sunlight village.
 The second series Peter Kay's Car Share also filmed at various Wirral locations including Meols and West Kirby.
 Sky One's 2016 thriller, The Five, starring Lee Ingleby shot scenes around the Wirral including in Port Sunlight.

 The 2017 ITV drama Safe House starring Jason Watkins and Sunetra Sarker filmed several scenes on the peninsula.

 In the autumn of 2017 filming began in Port Sunlight and Thornton Hough for a biopic about the author Tolkien starring Nicholas Hoult.

 A row of cottages in the historic village of Port Sunlight also featured on the 2014 series of BBC Two's The Great Interior Design Challenge.
-The village also played host to two episodes of BBC One's The Antiques Roadshow hosted by former Wirral resident TV presenter Fiona Bruce.
+The village also played host to two episodes of BBC One's The Antiques Roadshow hosted by Fiona Bruce.

 In 2018, the feature film Official Secrets had two beach scenes filmed at Thurstaston beach on the Dee Estuary.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada, the local television station TalkLiverpool also broadcasts to the area.
+Television signals are received from the Winter Hill TV transmitter.
+With its close proximity with North Wales, BBC Wales and ITV Cymru Wales can also be received from the Moel-y-Parc TV transmitter.

+Wirral is served by the local radio stations: BBC Radio Merseyside, Heart North West, Capital North West & Wales, Radio City, Smooth North West, Greatest Hits Radio Liverpool & The North West, Radio Wirral, and Wirral Wave Radio, a community based station.

+The area is served by the local newspapers: Wirral Globe and Liverpool Echo.